krydos/blog/_posts/2016-11-06-nginx-plus-ssl-on-one-server.md

 layout: post
 title: one Nginx, multiple sites, one SSL certificate
 comments: true
+description: NGINX and multiple sites on one SSL certificate
 ---

 Hey.
 Imagine you have 2-3 sites where you have to setup HTTPS but you are limited to use only one SSL certificate for this.